qqq-wisc/qmr-compiler-generator/README.md

+*This writeup is not final*
 # MAROL
 **MAROL** is a toolkit designed for generating compilers for different quantum architectures. **MAROL** supplies a language for specifying quantum architectures based on Rust.

 # Dependencies
 MAROL requires **Cargo** 1.90.0, **Python** 3.8 and a bash shell.